Tuning

 Memory Allocator

-under the hood, which you can tune via an environment variable, as long as it's set before the
+Rauthy uses jemalloc under the hood, which you can tune via an environment variable, as long as

-application starts.
-A default setting is baked into the compiled binary, but when you provide the env var, you can
+it's set before the application starts.
+A default setting is baked into the compiled binary, but

-overwrite it.
-The default is tuned to be just fine for instances with a couple of hundreds of users and focuses more
+instances with a couple of hundreds of users and focuses more on being efficient rather than

-on being efficient rather than providing a high degree of concurrency.
+providing a high degree of concurrency.

 If you have a bigger instance with many thousands or even millions of users, or just a tiny one with probably less than 100, you can optimize it.
 There is only a small amount of room in terms of lowering memory usage, but a lot of increasing concurrency at the cost of higher memory usage.

-I will not go into the details of jemalloc
+I will not go into the details of jemalloc here.
+If you are interested in this topic, you will

-environment variable from the recipes below BEFORE the application starts, or
+You need to set the MALLOC_CONF environment variable from the recipes below BEFORE the application

-otherwise it will be ignored.
-Anything like the -e
+starts, or otherwise it will be ignored.
+Anything like the -e flag for docker, or a regular

-flag for docker, or a regular environment variable inside K8s will
+environment variable inside K8s will work.

 Small Instance

-If you run a small instance with less than 100 users and you want to reduce the memory footprint as much as possible, you have two options.
+If you run a small instance with less than 100 users, and you want to reduce the memory footprint as much as possible, you have two options.

 1. Lowest memory usage